Vizio: Televisions

 In March 2016, Vizio announced the release of SmartCast TVs that allowed users to control the screen from a tablet or mobile app.
 The following year, Vizio relaunched its smart TV platform to include apps directly on the screen, including Amazon Prime Video and Netflix.

 In 2018, Vizio released its first Quantum Dot LED 4K TV.
-Vizio has added functionality for Google Assistant and Alexa-enabled devices, Apple Airplay2, Apple HomeKit and gaming features for its SmartCast TVs.
+Vizio has added functionality for Google Assistant and Alexa-enabled devices, Apple AirPlay 2, Apple HomeKit and gaming features for its SmartCast TVs.

 Sound bars

 Vizio's sound bar products are named by series, including the V-Series, M-Series, and Elevate.
 Series names pair with suggested TV products.

 In 2013, Vizio released the Home Theater Sound Bar, a surround sound home audio system."
 In 2018, the company released its first Dolby Atmos soundbars.
 In 2020, Vizio released the Elevate soundbar, the first Atmos soundbar with rotating speakers.
 At CES 2020, Vizio earned the CES innovation award product designation for the Elevate sound bar.

 Vizio's audio collection includes entry and mid-level sound bars that include surround sound, as well as premium versions.